-These Blueberry Banana Muffins are a total treat, especially because they are so easy to make, and they taste like they came from a bakery.
-The two fruits in the muffins add natural sweetness and a base of oatmeal adds extra goodness—all in about 30 minutes!
+These Blueberry Banana Muffins taste like a treat, but are packed with nutrition.
+The fruit adds natural sweetness, and a base of oatmeal adds extra nutrients—all in about 30 minutes!

-This muffin recipe for kids comes together really easily in a food processor, which quickly turns the whole ingredients into a nutrient-packed batter.
+These have been one of our favorite muffin recipes for kids for years!
+The batter comes together really easily.
 And then you can serve them as a toddler breakfast, cold lunch idea with some fruit or yogurt, or as a healthy toddler snack.

-(You may also like my traditional Oatmeal Muffins, Banana Oatmeal Muffins, and Pumpkin Oatmeal Muffins.)
+(You may also like my Oatmeal Muffins, Banana Bread Muffins, and Banana Oatmeal Muffins, too.)

 Ingredients You Need